manuphatak/interview-challenge/README.md

 ## Description

-This repository is the puzzle reverse-engineered from the ground up.
-I wanted to post my solution, it's a good code sample.
-However, I feel a need to protect the company that's still using this to screen applicants, so by reverse-engineering the puzzle I'm able to hide their identity and hopefully not show up in related google search results.
+In this repository I reverse-engineered from the ground up a puzzle I found on the internet..

-**Note on programming languages:** The server and provided solution is in `Python` 2.7.
+**Note on programming languages:** The server and provided solution is in `Python`.
 The actual puzzle is entirely web-based, you can solve the puzzle using any language you want.

 ## Getting started

 **Note:** If you get lost, there's a simple makefile with commands and description, take a look at it.
 Or type `make`

-**Windows users:** The makefile is a minor convenience.
-Copy and paste the commands out of it, they should be familiar, e.g. `pip install -r requirements.txt`, `python migrate.py`, etc etc etc.

 ### Summary